noahware/darken-anticheat/readme.md

 # What does the anti-cheat do?

+It uses serverside for detection logic, the clientside/driver just acts as a collector of the detection info.

 The anti-cheat monitors both the operating system's kernel as well as the protected usermode processes to find any illegitimate code execution or tampering.
 The ways in which the anti-cheat does so are described below.

 # Current features
-- Uses serverside for detection logic, the clientside/driver just acts as a collector of the detection info.
 - Detects loaded user and kernel modules which are not digitally signed.
 - Detects patches to non writable sections in loaded user and kernel modules.
 - Detects kernel threads whose start address is outside of a valid module.